taliafabs/STA496/README.md

 By the end of the course, I aim to produce deliverables that demonstrate statistical rigor and strong communication, for professional technical and non-technical audiences.

-### 🔗 GitHub Repo Links
-The code and data used for the following projects that I completed as part of this readings course can be found below:
-- Data driven article:
-- Vote choice model paper: